DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 Also, de-load the surrounding scene so it seems kinda trippy.

 ### Dynamic Post-Processing VFX
-- Chromatic Aberration heartbeat effect for the Mindbreaks
+- Chromatic Aberration heartbeat effect for the Mindbreak sections

 ## Auditory
 -